BurgundyBytes/TEM-TDM_Toolkit/docs/managers/parametric.md

 ## Overview

 This module acts as the manager for the **Execution Workflow** of the TEM-TDM toolkit.
-Its primary responsibility is to orchestrate the running of various parametric studies (varying frequency, delta, or both) on the provided input signals based on the configuration settings.
+Its primary responsibility is to orchestrate the running of various parametric studies (varying **encoder bias `b`**, normalized threshold `d_norm`, or both) on the provided input signals based on the configuration settings.
 It manages the flow of data to the underlying study functions, handles the aggregation of results, and initiates the saving of these results.

 ## Functionality